-- Member countries are to prepare data and analyses through 2024 for the November Data Preparation Meeting in Yokohama Japan. - Member countries are to evaluate exceptional circumstances criteria and determine their inclusion in the 2026 assessment for the November Data Preparation Meeting in Yokohama Japan. - Conduct the assessment of NPO-ALB though 2024 during the March Stock Assessment Workshop. - Conduct workshop in advance of ISC26 - Present assessment results to ISC26 Plenary.
+- Members are to prepare data and analyses through 2024 for the November Data Preparation Meeting in Yokohama Japan. - Members are to evaluate exceptional circumstances criteria and determine their inclusion in the 2026 assessment for the November Data Preparation Meeting in Yokohama Japan. - Conduct the assessment of NPO-ALB though 2024 during the March Stock Assessment Workshop. - Conduct workshop in advance of ISC26 - Present assessment results to ISC26 Plenary.